Greatest Hits... So Far!!! (Pink album)

 Greatest Hits...
 So Far!!! is the first greatest hits album by American singer-songwriter Pink.
-It was released on November 12, 2010, by Jive Records, in celebration of Pink's first decade on the music scene.
+It was released on November 12, 2010, by LaFace Records and Jive Records, in celebration of Pink's first decade on the music scene.
 The album features Pink's biggest hits from all her studio albums.
-Its track list differs depending on region, with four new tracks, only two of which are included in the North American edition.
+Its track list differs depending on region, with four new tracks, only two of which are included on the North American edition.

 The hit singles "Raise Your Glass" and "Fuckin' Perfect" peaked at number one and number two on the Hot 100 chart, respectively.
 In addition, "Heartbreak Down" achieved airplay success in some countries.
 This was the last material that Pink released under LaFace Records and is also her only album released under Jive Records before both labels were folded into RCA Records in late 2011.
 The compilation debuted at number 14 on the US Billboard 200 chart and advanced to number five during the holiday season due to the success of its singles, which raised Pink's total number of top-ten hits to eleven, and that of her number-one singles to three.
-The compilation's artwork was highly praised and its deluxe edition won the O Music Award for Best iTunes LP.
+The compilation's deluxe edition won the O Music Award for Best iTunes LP.

 Background

-In September 2010, MTV Brazil stated that Pink would be releasing a greatest hits album in the fourth quarter of 2010.
-A few days later, it was reported by director Cole Walliser, who earlier worked with Pink on her Funhouse Carnival Tour advert, that he was shooting a new video with Pink.
-On September 15, Pink was spotted at a photoshoot in LA, and according to the photographer, the shoot was for her greatest hits compilation.
-The album is available in both standard and deluxe editions, with a British release date set for November 15, and a US release set for the day after.
+In September 2010, MTV Brazil stated that Pink would be releasing a greatest hits album in the fourth quarter of the same year.
+A few days later, it was reported by director Cole Walliser, who had worked with Pink on her Funhouse Carnival Tour advert, that he was shooting a new video with Pink.
+On September 15, Pink was spotted at a photoshoot in Los Angeles, and according to the photographer, the shoot was for her greatest hits compilation.
+The album is available in both standard and deluxe editions, with a British release occurring on November 15, and a US release occurring the day after.
 On October 5, the album was officially announced, along with its cover artwork.

 Originally, Pink was against releasing a greatest hits compilation, stating that she "was not inspired at all for this album...
 I always figured you need to be 60 or better, to have a little more past, to put one of these out.
 I fought it for years."
 However, she changed her mind, realizing that "record companies can put out compilations without your permission" and concluded: "I wanted it done my way, so I jumped on board.
 Then, the less skeptical I felt about it, I started to feel a little proud."